Now that you’re ready to obtain your permit for farming oysters in Alabama, let’s walk through the steps one-by-one.

 Once your U.S. Army Corps of Engineers permit application has been received, you’ll need to submit an operation plan to the Alabama Department of Public Health.

 Note: The Alabama Department of Public Health offers a template for your operational plan that will save you some time and effort.

-Similar to a driver’s license or a fishing license, an oyster harvesting license is a small but important step in the process.
+Similar to a driver’s license or a fishing license, an oyster aquaculture license is a required for a commercial operation.

 No matter which harvesting method you choose, you’ll need to obtain your license from the Alabama Marine Resources Division and have it renewed annually.
-An oyster harvesting license will cost you $30 per year.Alabama Marine Resources Division
+An Oyster Aquaculture License for Alabama is $250.00 a year.Alabama Marine Resources Division